 When to Seek Medical Help for Gynecomastia

-If you notice any changes in your breast tissue, it is essential to seek medical advice.
-While gynecomastia is usually harmless, it can sometimes be a symptom of an underlying health condition.
-Your healthcare provider will be able to determine the cause of your gynecomastia and recommend appropriate treatment options.
-They may conduct a physical examination, review your medical history, and order laboratory tests to evaluate your hormone levels.
+If you spot changes in your breast tissue, you should get medical advice.
+Gynecomastia is harmless, but it can sometimes point to an underlying health issue.
+Your doctor can figure out what's causing your gynecomastia and suggest ways to treat it.
+They might do a physical exam, look at your medical history, and order lab tests to check your hormone levels.

 Will Gynecomastia Go Away on Its Own?